 Praesidium, which owns about 7.5% of Instructure’s stock, wrote in a December letter to Instructure’s board that the process “was rushed, lacks transparency, and is potentially riddled with conflicts of interest.”
 The deal also “significantly undervalues” the company, according to an SEC filing by Rivulet, which holds about 5% of the company’s shares.
 Instructure defended the acquisition process as “exhaustive, conflict-free, and well-publicized.”

 Instructure’s leaders are likely hoping that no longer having to answer to shareholders will give the company more control over future decisions as it looks to continue to grow Canvas’s market share and improve the performance of Bridge.

-Shaun is G2’s senior research analyst for HR technology.
+Shaun is a Market Research Manager and Senior Research Analyst for HR technology.
 His coverage areas include talent management, learning and development, recruiting, compliance, and HR administration.
 Before joining G2, he worked as a public high school teacher at schools throughout Chicago and as a journalist covering communities in the San Francisco Bay area.
 In his free time, he enjoys hiking, reading history books, and baking new things with his sourdough starter.